What are ants?

 Ants are common insect invaders into Illinois yards, homes, and businesses.
 They are insects, closely related to bees and wasps; all three are social insects and live together in large nests, working to ensure the success of their individual colonies.

 Since ants are such a common occurrence in our indoor and outdoor spaces, identifying them is quite easy.
 While their appearance will vary by species, in general, ants have the following physical characteristics: a three-segmented body, narrow waist, short antennae, and chewing mouthparts.
 Reproductive members of an ant colony are winged and often referred to by people as flying ants.
+Reach out to our Chicago-based pest experts with any questions about ants in your home.

-Ants that live in Illinois and often find a way onto our properties include pavement ants, carpenter ants, Pharaoh ants, and odorous house ants.
+Ants that live in Chicago and often find a way onto our properties include pavement ants, carpenter ants, Pharaoh ants, and odorous house ants.
 Each species has its own behaviors and nesting habits that make them unique and problematic.

 Are ants dangerous?